FIRST, THE BASICS

 DIAGNOSIS: IDIOPATHIC CHYLOTHORAX

 In many cases, a cause of chylothorax cannot be defined.
 In this situation the chylothorax is said to be "idiopathic" and it must be treated without the benefit of treating its underlying cause.
 There are several options for treatment though they have pros and cons.
 The most conservative method is “medical management.”
 This means that whenever the patient seems to be having some distress, the chest fluid is drained.
 How often this is necessary is highly individual but every few weeks is a common interval.
 In time, after many taps, scarring can build up to cause the fluid to “loculate” which means that small pockets of fluid form rather than one drainable area.
 This makes tapping more difficult over time.
+Other problems with periodic tapping is the potential to introduce an infection with the needle stick and the fact that chyle is an inflammatory fluid which can, over a long time, create some very problematic scarring between the chest wall and the lung.
+This is called restrictive or fibrosing pleuritis and is definitely something to avoid (see below).

 A low fat diet (approximately 6% fat on a dry matter basis) is generally also used in conjunction with the above.
 Medical management such as this is often recommended before surgery as some cases of chylothorax will spontaneously resolve.

-THORACIC DUCT LIGATION
+THORACIC DUCT LIGATION AND PERICARDIECTOMY

 BEWARE OF FIBROSING PLEURITIS